SkylarZhao6/EvernoteGuide/_posts/2012-12-26-Create_Notebook.md

 <br>
 #### Task 2.2 - Renaming a Notebook

-1. **Click** on the NoteBook on your side bar to check all notebooks.
+1. **Click** on the notebook on your side bar to check all notebooks.

 2. **Click** on the three dots button [···] under the ```ACTIONS``` section.